 I had to be careful to position myself so that the tree behind this couple did not appear to grow out of either of their heads.

-Whenever I do beach photography, I have to plan around the direction of the wind and direction and intensity of the sunlight.
+Avoid distracting backgrounds when you pose your group.
+Whenever I do beach photography, I also have to plan around the direction of the wind and direction and intensity of the sunlight.

-On the East coast of our country, the sun sets over the land.
-I have to look for good backgrounds where the lighting on my subject is good as well.
+On the east coast of our country, the sun sets over the land.
+You have to seek out good backgrounds where the lighting on your subjects is good as well.

 Another family portrait tip is to consider making black and white photos.